 We were lucky enough to be invited by the sponsoring company that also has connections to the British Society.
 We were doubly lucky enough to attend the performance by the Ben van den Dungen Quartet and treated to an excellent set.
 The scene was set when we arrived (late due to some kind of fun run event that almost paralysed the city and ruled out our planned walk through the centre) and sat outside in the glorious spring weather chatting to most of the quartet who were also enjoying the weather.
 This was purely by chance but it was a treat to meet the band.

 The music itself was most enjoyable and very well played.
-All of the musicians were clearly enjoying playing in De Fermerie and the atmosphere can be best described as gezellig (you must know what this means by now!).
+All of the musicians were clearly enjoying playing in De Fermerie and the atmosphere can be best described as gezellig.
 Each artist had opportunities to shine through short solos and the combinations were tight.
 The band were naturally selling CD’s so we bought a disc of live music titled ‘A Night At The Club.’
 This made an excellent souvenir as many of the songs on the CD featured in the concert so it comes with sweet memories.

-If you like jazz then the next season opens on September 20th (later this year).
+If you like jazz then the next season opens in September.
 You can check the program out at their website and order tickets if you find the prospect attractive.
 Deventer is a lovely city to visit anyway if you can, so this offers the chance to see the city and some fine jazz.